Migrating Legacy Bash Scripts to Python IaC

 vpc = aws.ec2.Vpc("legacy-migration-vpc", cidr_block=config.vpc_cidr)

-workers = provision_worker_nodes(subnet_ids, config.instance_type)
+workers = provision_worker_nodes(subnets, config.instance_type)

 pulumi.export("worker_ids", pulumi.Output.all(*[w.id for w in workers]))